Zucchini Corn Chowder (Instant Pot & Stovetop)

 And with crumbled fresh bacon, this soup is always a favorite.

-While I’ll always love our traditional corn chowder recipes, like Instant Pot Chicken Corn Chowder and Farmers’ Market Corn Chowder, the zucchini addition makes this chowder stand all on its own!
+While I'll always love our traditional corn chowder recipes, such as Instant Pot Chicken Corn Chowder and Farmers' Market Corn Chowder, the addition of zucchini makes this chowder stand out and one you won't soon forget!

 The specific measurements are in the recipe card below.

-- Fresh herbs to garnish (parsley, chives, thyme, etc.)
+- Garnish: Fresh herbs like parsley, chives, thyme, etc.

 Begin by cooking the bacon until it's crispy.
 This can be done in a 6-qt Instant Pot base using the saute setting or in a skillet.
 Remove the bacon to a paper-towel-lined plate.